opdavies/oliverdavies.uk/source/_posts/2014-03-03-what-git-flow.md

 ---
 title: 'DrupalCamp London: What is Git Flow?'
-description: Slides and notes from my talk, "What is Git Flow?", that I presented at DrupalCamp London 2014.
+excerpt: Here are my slides from my "What is Git Flow?" session at DrupalCamp London.
 tags:
   - git
   - git-flow
   - drupalcamp-london
   - talks
 tweets: true
-use: [posts]
 ---
-{% block excerpt %}
 Here are my slides from my "What is Git Flow?" session at [DrupalCamp London](http://2014.drupalcamplondon.co.uk).
-{% endblock %}

-{% block content %}
 {% include 'speakerdeck' with { data_id: '201559e0f103013198dd5a5f6f23ab67' } %}

 ## Take aways